-Sara Geven is a postdoctoral researcher at the Sociology Department of the University of Amsterdam and is affiliated with the Amsterdam Institute for Social Science Research (AISSR) and the programme group Institutions, Inequalities and Life courses (IIL).
-She completed her Ph.D. at the Interuniversity Center of Social Science Theory and Methodology (ICS) at the Department of Sociology at Utrecht University.
-Her work as a postdoc is part of the NWO-VICI project of Herman van de Werfhorst "Between institutions and social mechanisms: education and inequality in comparative perspective".
+I completed my Ph.D. at the Interuniversity Center of Social Science Theory and Methodology (ICS) at the Department of Sociology at Utrecht University.
+In 2016, I started working as a postdoc as part of the NWO-VICI project of Herman van de Werfhorst "Between institutions and social mechanisms: education and inequality in comparative perspective".
 Currently I work as an assistant professor on my NWO-VENI project "What do you expect?
 Studying teacher expectations through an institutional lens"

-Her research interests include: educational sociology, social stratification, teacher expectations and track recommendations, social networks, and quantitative methods and statistics
+My research interests include: educational sociology, social stratification, teacher expectations and track recommendations, social networks, and quantitative methods and statistics

 S. Geven, J. O. Jonsson & F. Van Tubergen (2017).
 Gender Differences in Resistance to Schooling: The Role of Dynamic Peer-Inﬂuence and Selection Processes.
 Journal of Youth and Adolescence, DOI 10.1007/s10964-017-0696-2